 The Parks and Recreation Department encompasses recreation, parks, forestry, cemetery, facilities, golf and museums.
 The parks system provides 253 acres of parks, 24 miles of trails, 402 acres of open space, approximately 10,000 trees and amenities including the Cemetery, Community Center, Splash Aquatic Park, Clear Creek RV Park, Clear Creek White Water Park, Fossil Trace Golf Club, and Golden History Museums.

-The Golden Parks and Recreation Department is the first municipality in Colorado, and one of approximately 104 nationally accredited agencies in the country currently holding national accreditation from the Commission for Accreditation of Park and Recreation Agencies (CAPRA).
+The Golden Parks and Recreation Department is the first municipality in Colorado, and is one of approximately 141 nationally accredited agencies (as of September 2016) in the country currently holding national accreditation from the Commission for Accreditation of Park and Recreation Agencies (CAPRA).
 Read more about accreditation and other recognitions on the Golden Parks and Recreation Department Recognitions page.

 The mission of the Parks and Recreation Department is to promote and provide safe and comprehensive community facilities, programs and services to enrich the quality of life for all residents and visitors.